Written by Serena

 NYCB was co-founded by Jerome Robbins & George Balanchine who both served as ballet masters for the company, in addition to their choreography for Broadway shows.
 Balanchine’s style is less theatrical and athletic than Robbins.
 His pieces tend to be more graceful and fluid, like poetry in motion.
 My absolute favorite of his works is Tchaikovsky Suite No. 3.
 The costumes and colors combined with the beautiful Tchaikovsky music… breathtaking.

-There is a misconception that ballet is too expensive, when in reality it can be more affordable than an average broadway show.
-Prices for NYC Ballet range from $29-$164.
-Of course at Broadway Wiz we love to spread the love with amazing deals, so here’s the good news: NYCB has just launched a $29 for 29 rush program!
-Anyone under the age of 29 can buy up to 2 tickets from the box office the day of the show.
+There is a misconception that ballet is too expensive, when in reality it can be more affordable than a Broadway show.
+Prices for NYC Ballet range from $30-$164.
+Of course at Broadway Wiz we love to spread the love with amazing deals, so here’s the good news: NYCB has a $30 for 30 rush program!
+Anyone under the age of 30 can buy up to 2 tickets from the box office the day of the show.
 From my past experiences the seats are pretty good and almost always available last minute.
 (Unlike Broadway rush tickets which you sometimes have to line up for at 6am!)
 There are really no bad seats in the David H. Koch Theater.
 It has a beautiful interior with comfortable seats, good views from any angle and bathrooms on every floor.
 The theater is located in Lincoln Center which is one of my favorite spots in the city.

 So who’s excited to see a ballet this season?
 Let us know in the comments below!